Shivang-Chauhan/to-do-list/README.md

   ```shell
      nodemon app.js
   ```

 ## Features

+### 1. User Authentication

+Our To-Do List App includes a robust user authentication system that offers the following features:

+- **Sign Up**: Users can create a new account by providing a valid email address and password.
+Passwords are securely hashed for added security.

+- **Login**: Registered users can log in with their email and password to access their personalized to-do lists.

+- **Logout**: Users can securely log out of their accounts when done.

+### 2. To-Do List Management

+Once authenticated, users can enjoy the following features for managing their to-do lists:

-**Add New Tasks**: Easily add new tasks to your to-do list by typing them into the input field and pressing Enter.
-No need for complex forms or multiple steps.
+- **Create Tasks**: Easily add new tasks to your to-do list.
+The app keeps track of all your tasks in one place.

+- **Complete Tasks**: Mark tasks as completed when you finish them.
+A simple click is all it takes.

-- **Edit Tasks**: Double-click on a task to edit its title.
-Make quick updates and press Enter to save the changes.
-Keep your task descriptions up to date.
+- **Edit Tasks**: Need to make changes to a task?
+Just double-click on it to edit the text.

-- **Mark as Completed**: With a simple click on the checkbox next to a task, you can mark it as completed.
-A visual cue helps you distinguish completed tasks from pending ones.

-- **Delete Tasks**: Remove tasks you no longer need by clicking the trash can icon next to them.
-Keep your task list clean and clutter-free.
+- **Delete Tasks**: Remove tasks you no longer need with the click of a button.

+- **Filtering**: Organize your tasks by viewing all tasks, active tasks, or completed tasks.
+Choose the view that suits your current needs.

+- **Clear Completed**: Quickly remove completed tasks to keep your list tidy and focused.

+### 3. Protected Routes

+To ensure data privacy and security, our app utilizes protected routes:

+- **Authenticated Access**: Only logged-in users can access the to-do list functionality.
+Unauthorized users are redirected to the login page.

+- **Route Guarding**: Protected routes are guarded to prevent unauthorized access.
+Users without valid authentication tokens cannot access these routes.